-Degree requirements include successful completion of three examinations: (1) qualifying, (2) admission to candidacy, and (3) defense of thesis.
-A major and two minor subjects are also required.
-The foreign language requirement will be determined by the student's Special Committee.
+Degree requirements include a major subject and two minor subjects.
+The foreign language requirement will be decided by the student's Special Committee.

-Cell biology, cell differentiation, and viral and chemical carcinogenesis: A. T. Burness, J. E. Fogh, F. K. Sanders, E. H. Stonehill, M. N. Teller.

-Cytology, fine structure of cancer cells: E. P. de Harven, E. S. Essner, S. S. Sternberg.

-Genetics, drug resistance: J. L. Biedler, F. M. Sirotnak.
-Immunology, tumor immunology, and immunogenetics: E. A. Boyse, H. F. Oettgen, L. J. Old.

-- Microbiology, drug resistance: A. M. Albrecht, D. J. Hutchison. - Pharmacology, mechanism of drug action: F. S. Philips, M. S. Zedeck. - Virology, genetics, and physical and chemical structure of viruses: E. Fleissner, P. J. Gomatos, N. Ikagami, R. M. Krug, M. Michel.
+- Cell biology, cell differentiation, and viral and chemical carcinogenesis: J. E. Fogh, F. K. Sanders, E. H. Stonehill, M. N. Teller. - Cytology, fine structure of cancer cells: E. de Harven, E. S. Essner, S. S. Sternberg. - Genetics, drug resistance: J. L. Biedler, F. M. Sirotnak. - Immunology, tumor immunology, and immunogenetics: E. A. Boyse, H. F. Oettgen, L. J. Old. - Microbiology, drug resistance: A. M. Albrecht, D. J. Hutchison. - Pharmacology, mechanism of drug action: F. S. Philips, M. S. Zedeck. - Virology, genetics and physical and chemical structure of virusus: E. Fleissner, P. J. Gomatos, R. M. Krug.

 1. Cytology.
 A formal course in general animal cytology.
 The topics include cell theory, principles of light and electron microscopy, mitosis, cytogenetics, cellular fine structure, biochemical analysis and enzymology of organelles isolated by differential centrifugation, cytopathology, and cytology of cancer cells and tissue cultures.
+Not given in 1970-1971.

 2. Virology.
 A formal course in which major emphasis is placed on the basic mechanisms in the biology of animal viruses.
-The topics considered include virus structure and composition; assay of viruses and viralspecific products; interaction of viruses with receptors and antibodies; syntheses of viral nucleic acids and proteins and assembly of viral particles; structural and functional alterations in viral-infected cells; pathogenesis of viral diseases; and viral genetics.
+The topics considered include virus structure and composition; assay of viruses and viral-specific products; interaction of viruses with receptors and antibodies; syntheses of viral nucleic acids and proteins and assembly of viral particles; structural and functional alterations in viral-infected cells; pathogenesis of viral diseases; and viral genetics.
+Not given in 1970-1971.

 3. Tumor Biology.
 This course consists of a series of lectures on basic aspects of the cancer cell including cell differentiation, viral and chemical carcinogenesis, tumor antigens, genetics, microscopic anatomy, and the physical and biochemical behavior of cancer cells.
+Not given in 1970-1971.
 4. Tumorigenesis.
 A series of lectures dealing with carcinogenesis and related subjects.
-Topics include the nature of neoplastic changes in vivo and in vito; comparison of chemicals, viruses, and physical agents; metabolism and mechanism of action of chemical carcinogens; and genetic, hormonal, and immunological factors involved in carcinogenesis.
+Topics include the nature of neoplastic changes in vivo and in vitro; comparison of chemicals, viruses, and physical agents; metabolism and mechanism of action of chemical carcinogens; and genetic, hormonal, and immunological factors involved in carcinogenesis.

 5. Genetics Seminar.
 The course is described on p.
-13 under the Field of Genetics.
+26 under Field of Genetics.

 6. General Microbiology.
 This course is described on p.
-22 under Interdivisional Courses.
+35 under Interdivisional Courses.